nandorocker/evenly-web/_projects/digital-concert-hall-tvos.md

 layout: projects
 color-mode: dark-mode
 customclass: dchtv
-title: Digital Concert Hall for Apple TV
+title: Digital Concert Hall for Apple&nbsp;TV
 small-description: The Digital Concert Hall by the Berlin Philharmonics is the worlds biggest collection of videos of classical concerts.
 description:  |
    Since the introduction of Apple's tvOS platform and the 4th generation Apple TV we have been working on bringing the Berlin Philharmonic's [Digital Concert Hall](https://www.digitalconcerthall.com/) to the big screen.